 In this Stanford Medicine Unplugged post, fourth-year medical student Nathaniel Fleming discusses transitioning between learning and practicing medicine.

 After beginning her training in clinical reasoning, a first-year medical student considers the similarities between doctors and detectives.

 A soon-to-graduate medical student talks about the challenges of studying and practicing medicine and encourages doctors-in-training to ask for help when they need it.

 In this Stanford Medicine Unplugged article, a second-year student reflects on how much she's learned since beginning medical school.

-A fourth-year medical student reflects on caring for a dying patient.
+A fourth-year Stanford medical student reflects on this year's Match Day.

 In this Stanford Medicine Unplugged piece, writer Nathaniel Fleming shares how he responds to requests for medical advice from friends or family.

 Steven Zhang shares his insights on Match Day, when medical students across the country learn which residency program they've been matched with.